Sample Confidentiality Agreement Template:

 No. At many companies, and in many positions, employees are not required to sign a confidentiality statement.

-How do I know if my company should start using NDAs?
+How do I know if my company should start using non-disclosure agreements?

-If your employees are in contact with information that would cause damage to your company or organization if it became accessible to the public or competitors, and the information is not otherwise available, you should consider using a confidentiality agreement form to get an NDA in place quickly.
+If your employees are in contact with information that would cause damage to your company or organization if it became accessible to the public or competitors, and the information is not otherwise available, you should consider using a confidentiality agreement form to get a non-disclosure agreement in place quickly.

-Is it too late to have an employee sign a confidentiality agreement form once they've been hired?
+Is it too late to have my employee sign a confidentiality agreement once they've been hired?

 No. While it may be best to do it at the beginning of your hiring process, it's never too late to start protecting your company's information.